polymer-dart/autonotify_observe/README.md

 annotate property with `@observable` (just like in the previous polymer version).

-## notes

-Latest version of this library will not depend anymore on the old `smoke` mirroring system but requires a modified `observe` that you can find [here](https://github.com/dam0vm3nt/observe/tree/reflectable), until the official one gets ported to reflectable or that branch gets merged.

 ## using the transformer

-This transfomer will replace `polymer-dart` one and adds support for observability.
+This transfomer will replace `polymer`, `observe`, and many other transformers and adds support for observability.

-Using this transformer you will not have to extend the `JsProxy` mixin or to annotate fields with `@reflectable` (see `polymer` docs) but instead you will have to use `Observable` mixin and `@observable` annotation (just like in the good ol' times):
+Using this transformer you will not have to extend the `JsProxy` mixin or to annotate fields with `@reflectable` (see `polymer` docs) but instead you will have to use `Observable` mixin and `@observable` annotation (just like in the good old times):

 ```dart